YBronst/Asrock-Z690-PG-Reptide/README.md

 With these EFIs, macOS Tahoe 26 also works.
 But until there no OCLP patch - Broadcom WiFi does not work.

-The MacPro-Clover-5162-Z690PG-R-12700kf-Sequoia is backward compatible with macOS Sonoma 14 (Just move the kexts from folder 15 to folder 14) and macOS Ventura 13 (To do this, simply rename config-vent.plist to config.plist).
+The MacPro-Clover-5162-Z690PG-R-12700kf-Sequoia is backward compatible with macOS Sonoma 14 (Just move the kexts from folder 15 to folder 14).
+The MacPro-Clover-5162-Z690PG-R-12700kf-Ventura for macOS Ventura 13 only.

 FileVault2 not working in Sonoma with the OCLP patch!